 Unlawful Use of Two-Way Communications Device

 Under Section 934.215, Fla.
-Stat., the crime of unlawfully using a two-way communication device requires proof that the use was for the purpose of facilitating or furthering the commission of a felony.
+Stat., the crime of unlawfully using a two-way communication device requires proof that the device was used for the purpose of facilitating or furthering the commission of a felony.

 Attorney for Communications Device Crimes in Tampa, FL

-If you were charged with the crime of using a communication device to facilitate the commission of a felony offense, including a sex crime, then contact the experienced attorneys at Sammis Law Firm.
+If you were charged with using a communication device to facilitate the commission of a felony offense, including a sex crime, contact the experienced attorneys at Sammis Law Firm.

-Contact us to find out more about the charges pending against you, the typical penalties for that offense, and ways to aggressively fight the charges.
+Contact us to learn more about the charges pending against you, the typical penalties for that offense, and ways to aggressively fight the charges.

 The standard jury instructions for the UNLAWFUL USE OF A TWO-WAY COMMUNICATIONS DEVICE are found in Chapter 29.26.
 The standard jury instructions were adopted in 2017.

 Those standard jury instructions for crimes charged under § 934.215, Fla.
-Stat., provide that in order to prove the crime of Unlawful Use of a Two-Way Communications Device, the State must prove the following two elements beyond a reasonable doubt:
+Stat., provide that to prove the crime of Unlawful Use of a Two-Way Communications Device, the State must prove the following two elements beyond a reasonable doubt:

-- (Defendant) used a two-way communications device.
+- The defendant possessed and actually used a two-way communications device; and

 As explained by the standard jury instructions, if there is a dispute about whether the defendant was facilitating or furthering the commission of a felony as opposed to a misdemeanor, the court might consider instructing jurors on the elements of the felony.

-This article was last updated on Tuesday, September 3, 2019.
+This article was last updated on Tuesday, March 14, 2023.